Psirdem/CV/README.md

 # CV

-visit the link below to view the site https://psirdem.github.io/CV/
+visit this link to view the site https://psirdem.github.io/CV/